cookiecutter/cookiecutter-django/README.rst

 Community
 -----------

-* Got questions? **Before you ask questions anywhere else**, please post your question on `Stack Overflow`_ under the *cookiecutter-django* tag.
+* Have questions? **Before you ask questions anywhere else**, please post your question on `Stack Overflow`_ under the *cookiecutter-django* tag.
 We check there periodically for questions.
 * If you think you found a bug or want to request a feature, please open an issue_.
 * For anything else, you can chat with us on `Gitter`_.